Milifboto/Milifboto/README.md

 Welcome to my GitHub profile!

+👨‍💻I'm Milagros, a highly motivated Full Stack Developer with a deep passion for creativity and innovation in the ever-evolving tech world.

 🌱I’m currently enriching my skills and knowledge at Henry Bootcamp, where I am mastering a wide range of technologies.
 My expertise includes working with:

 JavaScript | React.js | Redux | Node.js | PostgreSQL | Express.js | HTML | CSS | Tailwind| Git